aromeni/frameworks_and_languages_module/technical_report.md

 ```

 #### Problem it's Solving / Benefits:
-- Async/Await in JavaScript fundamentally solves the problem of complexity in handling asynchronous operations.
-It transforms the way asynchronous code is written and managed, moving away from the often convoluted and hard-to-maintain callback patterns or nested promises.
-By allowing developers to write asynchronous code in a style that mimics synchronous code, Async/Await enhances readability, simplifies error handling, and makes the overall code structure more intuitive and maintainable.
-This feature represents a significant advancement in writing clean and efficient JavaScript code, especially in server-side environments like Node.js used in ExpressJS and NestJS
+- Async/Await in JavaScript addresses the intricacies of asynchronous programming by streamlining the code into a cleaner, synchronous-like flow.
+It moves developers away from the tangles of callbacks and nested promises, enhancing code clarity and error management.
+This advancement is pivotal in server-side environments, like those using Node.js, by enabling more readable and maintainable code structures, significantly improving development efficiency.
-- Simplifies handling of asynchronous operations, making code more readable and maintainable by avoiding callback hell and improving error handling.
+Basically, simplifies handling of asynchronous operations, making code more readable and maintainable by avoiding callback hell and improving error handling.

 Reference URLs:
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function